exploring self-realization, sacred personhood, and full humanity

 A blizzard of Revelation bible-commentaries confronts the student of Scripture; each might offer a different perspective.

 Editor's note: I well recall a defining moment in my intellectual development as a young man: I discovered, from the writings of various biblical scholars, other viewpoints concerning the message of Revelation, ones that did not conform to the dogmatic teachings of my particular church at the time, but which, however, offered credible explanation of Revelation, grounded in fair and careful assessment of the text.

 Today, it seems too puerile, too obvious, to state that there will always be other possible explanations to any question or phenomenon.
 But, in my youth, still oppressed by cultish unclear thinking, such expansiveness of thought and liberality of mind had not yet come to me.
 It would take a long time, most of my life, for me to become free, not just of bad ideas, but bad ways of reasoning and arriving at those ideas.

-Allow me to summarize an important principle from my studies of many years ago - seemingly, a small point, but one that invited new vistas of thought for me and would become dispositive, an opening wedge, in terms of arriving at some semblance of Revelation's message.
+Allow me to summarize an important principle from my studies of many years ago - seemingly, a small point, but one inviting new vistas of thought and would become dispositive, an opening wedge, in terms of arriving at some semblance of Revelation's message.

 the number 7 is used more than 50 times in Revelation - clearly, we are dealing with a symbolical number